 Notes on the data: Aboriginal education

-Policy context: Vocational education and training (VET) refers to post-compulsory education and training (excluding degree and higher level programs delivered by further education institutions) which provides people with occupational or work-related knowledge and skills [1].
-VET also includes programs which provide the basis for subsequent vocational programs.
-VET qualifications include certificates, diplomas, trade certificates, traineeships and other qualifications awarded by Technical and Further Education (TAFE) colleges and other training providers [2].
+Policy context: Vocational education and training (VET) is post-compulsory education and training that provides people with occupational or work-related knowledge and skills [1].
 VET programs may be government-funded, or delivered on a fee-for-service basis by public or private providers.
-For school-aged participants, VET programs offer industry-specific skills and pathways to further study and initial employment opportunities [2].
+Courses are practical and skills-based, and many study areas include work placements or work-based learning [2].

 Subject completion rates are referred to by NCVER as ‘load pass rates’.
 As subjects are of different lengths, the load pass rate is weighted and is the ratio of hours studied by students who passed their subject(s) to the total hours committed to by all students who passed, failed or withdrew from the corresponding subject(s).
 A detailed description of the calculation is shown under ‘Definitions’, below.